 Can we reimagine a way to be human that doesn’t cause so much suffering for others?
 How can we reimagine ourselves as being a part of, not apart from, the more than human world?
 And how do we make space for the hard conversations, individually and collectively?
-These are the questions that inform most of my work.

 Her work as a freelance journalist appeared in German newspapers and magazines such as DIE ZEIT and ZEIT ONLINE, ZEIT CAMPUS, and Mare Magazin.
 She was also a contributor to the national public radio DLF Kultur.
 She writes in English and German.